streanger/python-midi/README.md

 ## versions - each of them is different type

 ### VERSION_01
-  - description: *second way is to create python app, which can read from UART(arduino or something), and play sounds.
+  - description: *first way is to create python app, which can read from UART(arduino or something), and play sounds.
 It can be some GUI for that*
   - board: arduino unoR3 clone
   - lib: MIDI_controller (https://github.com/tttapa/MIDI_controller)
   - out: fake MIDI (UART)